ROCm/tensorcast/README.md

 # TensorCast (tcast)

-> THIS IS THE "triton" BRANCH OF TENSORCAST which is just now starting to be populated (3/3/25).s
+> This is the *triton* branch of TensorCast which is just now starting to be populated (3/3/25).
+> For working code, use the v2 branch for now.
+This branch will begin to be functional beginning
+> 3/21/25.

-TensorCast is an open source PyTorch casting/quantization library in early development.
+TensorCast is an open source PyTorch casting/quantization library.
 It is based on PyTorch 2.4+.

-Why do we need yet another quantization library?
-Most people will not.
 TensorCast exists for the purpose of exploring alternative scaling strategies and adaptive datatypes, to enable researchers to provide evidence-based proposals for enhancing GEMM accelerator hardware.
+With this new branch, development of performant Triton quantization methods and some additional scaling methods is underway.

 The scope of TensorCast is defining datatypes and converting tensors from one datatype to another.
 While unscaled, tensor-scaled, and channel-scaled datatypes are supported, the emphasis is on